Goenvim/FlexingUSB/README.md

 **Problem**: Insufficient privileges for disk operations.

 **Solutions**:
+- FlexingUSB requires admin privileges for disk operations
-- FlexingUSB will automatically use `sudo` and prompt for password
+- You'll be prompted for your password when needed
 - Ensure your user account has admin privileges
-- Try running with explicit sudo: `sudo FlexingUSB start`
+- Run commands normally (don't prefix with sudo)

 ### Write is very slow

 **Problem**: Writing takes longer than expected.

 **Solutions**:
-- This is normal for large ISOs (5-15 minutes for 4GB)
+- With v1.1.0+, writes should be 30-50 MB/s (check version with `FlexingUSB --version`)
+- Typical times: 2.8GB ISO in 1-2 minutes, 4-5GB ISO in 2-3 minutes
 - Ensure you're using USB 3.0 ports for faster speeds
-- dd method uses raw disk device (`/dev/rdisk`) for best performance
 - Avoid USB hubs when possible
+- Slow USB 2.0 drives may only achieve 10-15 MB/s (hardware limitation)

 ### Verification failed